Universal simplicial complexes inspired by toric topology: Universal Simplicial Complexes and Buchstaber Invariant

 \begin{proposition} For every simplicial complex $K$, there is an infinite set of prime numbers denoted by $P (K)$ such that for all primes $p$, $q\in P (K)$ \end{proposition}

-\begin{proof} Using the Pigeonhole principle, relation~\eqref{in:pg} implies the claim since the set of values of $s_{\F_p} (K)$ is a finite set, which contradicts the fact that the set of prime numbers is a countable infinite set. \end{proof} As an immediate corollary of Propositions \ref{ay1} and \ref{ay2}, we get the following result.
+\begin{proof} Using the Pigeonhole principle, relation~\eqref{in:pg} implies the claim since the set of values of $s_{\F_p} (K)$ is a finite set, which contradicts the fact that the set of prime numbers is countable. \end{proof} As an immediate corollary of Propositions \ref{ay1} and \ref{ay2}, in the same fashion as it was done for $p=2$ in \cite{Ayze1}, the following result holds.

-\begin{corollary} Let $M$ be a simplicial complex on vertex set $[m]$ and $p$ a prime number.
+\begin{corollary} Let $K$ be a simplicial complex on vertex set $[m]$ and $p$ a prime number.
 Then the following inequality holds

 \end{corollary}